davekinkead/thesis/argument.md

   - democracy is the justification of this imposition.

 - Inclusion undermines difference making
-  - Democracy presupposes a people
+  - Democracy requires the existence of a people
-  - Democracy can't determine who should make up the people
+  - But democracy can't determine who should be included in the people
-  - Therefore who should make up the people can only be determined non-democratically
+  - Therefore who should be included amongst the people can only be determined non-democratically
+    - why should this be troubling?
+  - Non democratic accounts can conflict with accounts of democratic legitimacy
-  - Legitimacy requires difference making
+    - Legitimacy sometimes requires difference making - which accounts?
     - Who the people are determines what they decide
     - If democracy wants legitimacy, it must show causal influence in its outcomes
     - Who the people fully determines democratic outcomes
     - Democratic legitimacy can't be based on difference making

 - Pure proceduralism is incoherent
   - Democracy requires procedures